frequently asked question

 How do we know without even looking that yours isn't the real thing?
 Stradivari didn't make a lot of violins and they are pretty much all accounted for.
 Even before people went crazy for these instruments, they were valuable enough that families took care to document their ownership.
 Some were destroyed in tragic fires or other unfortunate incidents.
 The ones that survive are in museums or private collections.

 That doesn't mean your grandpa lied.
 In the early 1900s, Sears began selling violins under the brand name Genuine Stradivarius.
 Clever, right?
 They sold many thousands of instruments this way, and that's almost definitely what you have.
 We understand that this is a huge bummer, and we're sorry.
 If you'd like a quick assessment or full appraisal, stop in or give us a call.
 Another clue is that most violins from Sears also were from Germany and say so.
 Tony wasn't a German.

 Why should I shop at local small businesses like Fiddle and Bow?

 The way this is supposed to work is first we buy some stuff.
 Books, for example.
 Then you come in and buy it from us at a higher price than we paid.
-We keep the difference, give half of it to the government and then go out to eat.
+We keep the difference, give half of it to the government and then go out to eat when it seems safe.
 If nobody buys anything we lose confidence and everybody has to stay at home for dinner, like in Russia.
 We wonder if they have this many music books stacked all over the place in Russia too.